Easy Ground Beef Enchilada Zucchini Boats

 Zucchini Boat Toppings & Variations

 • Add ALL of the toppings.
-Whatever you love putting on traditional enchiladas, you can load up on this healthy version!
+Whatever you love putting on traditional enchiladas, you can load up on this version!
 Green onions, tomatoes and avocados are my go-to’s but sour cream, guacamole and jalapenos also make great choices.

 • Make it vegetarian.
 Omit the ground beef and add in some extra ingredients like corn and black beans for a filling vegetarian meal.